SaberSwordBoy/hands_up_robot/README.md

 if none of the buttons have been pressed for a set amount of time (changes from 3-5 depending on difficulty level), then the arduino sends a signal to the Raspberry Pi via Serial, where the Raspi plays a random audio file from internal memory and sends a signal back when it's finished, restarting the arduino timer, for the same thing to run again

+## Try it yourself
+Feel free to download and make this project, and make modifications/improve it! (*No idea why you would want to do that though...*)
+Just a note, the python code will only work on a raspberry pi without some changes, and make sure you connect all the buttons and LEDs to the right pins.